julienXX/Resquell/README.md

 # Resquell

-An attempt to perform Resque jobs in Haskell.
+An attempt to enqueue and perform Resque jobs in Haskell.